Women's Law Center of Maryland

 Violence Against Women Act: Eligibility Requirements for a VAWA Self-Petition

-• Spouse, intended spouse, or former spouse of an abusive U.S. citizen or lawful permanent resident if:
+• You have a qualifying relationship as the spouse, intended spouse, or former spouse of an abusive U.S. citizen or lawful permanent resident if:

-• Your marriage to the abuser was legally terminated by death (U.S. citizen spouses only) or a divorce (for reasons related to the abuse) within the 2 years prior to filing your petition;
+• Your marriage to the abuser was legally terminated by death (U.S. citizen spouses only) or a divorce (for reasons related to the abuse) within the 2 years prior to filing your petition; or

 • You believed that you were legally married to your abusive U.S. citizen or permanent resident spouse but the marriage was not legitimate solely because of the bigamy of your abusive spouse.

-• You have suffered substantial physical or mental abuse as a result of having been a victim of criminal activity.
+• You suffered substantial physical or mental injury as a result of the crime

 • The crime occurred in the United States or violated U.S. laws.